Property Lines: Everything You Need To Know

 What Are Property Lines?

 Property lines, or boundary lines, define the points where properties begin and end.
 These boundaries are used when installing features such as fences, pools and home additions.
+Some property lines have physical markers, whereas others are invisible.

 Having a good understanding of your home’s property lines is a very important part of being a homeowner.
 Knowing where your property begins and ends can prevent potential unpleasantries or legal disputes with your neighbors.
 It can also ensure that you’re respecting your neighbor’s privacy and space.
 It’s important to note that an unknown property line encroachment could result in a title company refusing insurance.